 For freshly baked bread and morning croissants, the towns' boulangeries and a range of shops are just five minutes' walk away, so a car isn't really necessary; that said, we would recommend being as mobile as possible, the area boasts many features that are well worthy of further exploration!

 The house has a second living room that can be used as additional downstairs sleeping accommodation.

 On the first floor, there are three bedrooms and the family bathroom: you walk through the second bedroom to get to the third; both these bedrooms have direct access to a balcony, that overlooks the parkland to the rear of the property.

 You should find everything you need for an enjoyable stay, a washing machine, dryer, central heating, and a fully equipped kitchen.
 There is French TV, a DVD player and I phone sound system, plus unlimited Wi-Fi Internet access.
-Please note that the grounds are expansive and are not fully enclosed, so this is not ideally suitable for pets.
+Please note that the grounds are expansive and are not fully enclosed, but part of the garden around the house is enclosed and suitable for pets.

 You can enjoy eating in, or, dining al-fresco, or why not sample one of the local and inexpensive restaurants.
 The Périgord region is renowned for the delicious gastronomy and has some of the best value for money eateries in the whole of France.

 Staying at Mon Plaisir affords you the perfect opportunity to relax and unwind.
 Enjoy the relaxed pace of life town, browse around the famous local market or go for walks and take in the scenic countryside and wild life.

 It is impossible to say everything about your stay, here, this is what one guest said…”a real treat, interesting interior, well furnished, truly a home from home.
 Périgeux and Bérgerac are not far away, Périgord and the rest of the Dordogne are easily accessible.”